IndyGo: History

+The Green Line, an express bus between downtown and Indianapolis International Airport, was also begun in 2007.
+It ceased operation on September 16, 2012, due to the expiration of the federal grant funding it, leaving local Route 8 to serve the airport.

 Marion County Transit Plan

 Indy Connect is a $1.2 billion plan to create a network of bus rapid transit lines, bikeways, and walkways.
+In 2017, City-County Council approved a voter referendum increasing Marion County's income tax to help fund IndyGo's first major system expansion since its 1975 founding.
+Local taxes and federal grants are funding systemwide improvements, including the creation of three bus rapid transit lines, battery electric buses, sidewalks, bus shelters, extended hours, and weekend schedules.

 The first segment to be constructed is phase one of the Red Line, traveling 14 mi from Broad Ripple Avenue to the University of Indianapolis.
 Construction along the route began in June 2018 and the route opened on September 1, 2019.

-In February 2020, the corporation announced it would be cancelling an order for five battery powered coaches for Route 39 along East 38th Street due to reliability issues with the BYD vehicles.
+In February 2020, the corporation announced it would be canceling an order for five battery-powered coaches for Route 39 along East 38th Street due to reliability issues with the BYD vehicles.
 IndyGo stated in a press release that the company had not met its contract which required the buses to cover 275 mi until recharging, nor did it provide a permanent enroute re-charging solution.
 The existing BYD vehicles have been moved to the Red Line, requiring a new $7.5 million contract for 13 40 ft Gillig diesel vehicles for Route 39.

-In March 2020, the Indiana General Assembly debated a 10% public funding cut for IndyGo, after lawmakers claimed that the corporation was not engaging with 2015 legislation which required it seek up to 10% of their budget through private funding.
+In March 2020, the Indiana General Assembly debated a 10% public funding cut for IndyGo, after lawmakers claimed that the corporation was not engaging with 2015 legislation which required it to seek up to 10% of its budget through private funding.
 Legislators have proposed withholding income tax money and preventing expansion routes until IndyGo meets its 10% funding goal.
 However, IndyGo CEO Inez Evans responded that the corporation had been unable to officially meet the target due to delays in establishing its foundation, which recently received $35,000 in private investment, and stated that public funding cuts could jeopardize its transit plans.